Student Data Analysis Contest

-- Tables and figures should be embedded in the text, near the text that discusses the item.
+- Embed tables and figures in the text, near the text that discusses the item.

-- The title should have the first letter of each word capitalized, except for conjunctions, prepositions, and articles.
+- Capitalize the first letter of each word in the title, except for conjunctions, prepositions, and articles.

-- Font: Times Roman font, 10 pt size or larger.
+- Use Times New Roman font, 10-point size or larger.

-- Line numbers are required (restart numbering on each page).
+- Number lines (restart numbering on each page).

-- Manuscript Length: The length of each paper, including the abstract, text, acknowledgments, references, and tables, must not exceed 7,500 words.
+- Do not exceed 7,500 words, including the abstract, text, acknowledgments, references, and tables.
 Each table counts as 250 words.
 Papers not meeting this requirement may be withdrawn from the peer review process at any time.
-Abstract (250 words max).
+Abstracts should not exceed 250 words.

-- References should be numbered and called out in numerical order in the text.
+- Number all references and call them out in numerical order in the text.

 View the sample paper taken from TRB.
 Please note that while the sample paper refers to TRB in the title, this is not a TRB paper.
-This is a FHWA-sponsored contest.
-Contestants are to submit papers by email to LTIPStudentContest@dot.gov by Friday, July 29, 2022, 11:59 pm ET.
+FHWA is sponsoring this contest.
+Submit papers by email to LTIPStudentContest@dot.gov by Friday, August 1, 2023, 11:59 p.m.
+EST.